 The sort of model I want to fit is \(y = X\beta + \epsilon\) where \(\epsilon\) is multivariate normal with mean 0 and variance \(\sigma^2_g K + \sigma^2_e I\), where \(K\) is a known kinship matrix and \(I\) is the identity.
 In pylmm, the focus is on \(\sigma^2 = \sigma^2_g + \sigma^2_e\) and the heritability \(h^2 = \sigma^2_g / \sigma^2\).

-We’ll focus here on the recla
+We’ll focus here on the recla dataset that I include

 The package includes two implementations of the fit of linear mixed models (LMMs): plain R, and C++ (using the Rcpp and RcppEigen packages, the latter being an interface to the Eigen C++ linear algebra library).

-R/lmmlite includes just four functions: eigen_rotation()
+R/lmmlite includes just four functions:

-.
-In each case, use use_cpp=FALSE
+calcLL(), and fitLMM().
+In each case, use

-(the default) to use the C++ implementation.
+use_cpp=TRUE (the default) to use the C++

-The first function, eigen_rotation()
+The first function, eigen_rotation(), calculates the

 Care must be taken with missing values in the phenotypes and covariates.
 In practice, one must work with batches of phenotypes that have a common missing data pattern, and first remove individuals with missing values.
 Here, we’ll focus on the first phenotype.